stadium-software/repeater-datagrid/README.md

 1. Create a database in a SQL Server instance called "StadiumLoadTest"
 2. The unzip and run the SQL script in the database folder in this repo (this will create a table called "User") [script file](database/script.zip)

+# Setup

+## Application Setup
+1. Check the *Enable Style Sheet* checkbox in the application properties

 ## Connector Setup
 Set up your connector as you normally would.